PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Feature Adaptation for Anomaly Detection

-\textit{Sample-wise early stopping (PANDA-SES)}: Early stopping is one of the simplest methods used to regularize neural network.
-While stopping the training process after constant number of iterations (we use $2.3k$ minibatches) helps to control the collapse of the original features in most examined datasets (Sec.~\ref{sec:DetailedResults}), in other cases, collapse occurs earlier in the training process - the best number of early stopping iterations may vary between datasets.
-We thus propose "samplewise early stopping" (SES).
+\textit{Sample-wise early stopping (PANDA-SES)}: A weakness of the simple early-stopping approach, is the reliance on a hyper-parameter that may not generalize to new datasets.
+Although the optimal stopping epoch can be determined with a validation set containing anomalies, it is not available in our setting.
+We thus propose "samplewise early stopping" (SES) as an unsupervised way of determining the stopping epoch from a single sample.
 The intuition for the method can be obtained from Fig.~\ref{time_plots}.
-We can see that anomaly detection accuracy is correlated to the ratio between the average compactness loss of test set anomalies and the average compactness loss of training set normal images.
-We thus propose to save checkpoints of our network at fixed intervals during the training process - corresponding to different early stopping iterations ($\psi_1,\psi_2..\psi_T$), for each network $\psi_t$ we compute the average loss on the training set images $s_t$.
-During inference, we score a target image $x$ using each model $\psi_t(x) = f_t$, and normalize the score by the relevant average score $s_t$.
-We set the maximal normalized score, as the anomaly score of this sample, as this roughly estimates the model that achieves the best separation between normal and anomalous samples.
-Note that each sample is scored using only its features $f_t$, and the normal train set average score $s_t$, without seeing the labels of any other test set samples.
+We can see that anomaly detection accuracy is correlated to having a large ratio between the distance of the anomalous samples to the center, and the distance between the normal samples and the center.
+We thus propose to save checkpoints of our network at fixed intervals (every 5 epochs) during the training process - corresponding to different early stopping iterations ($\psi_1,\psi_2,\ldots,\psi_T$), for each network $\psi_t$ we compute the average distance on the training set images $s_t$.
+During inference, we score a target image $x$ using each model $s_t^{target} = \|\psi_t(x) - c\|^2$, and normalize the score by the training average score by $s_t$.
+We set the maximal ratio, as the anomaly score of this sample, as this roughly estimates the model that achieves the best separation between normal and such anomalous samples.